 A real plus of this system is I could adjust it as I walked.
 I didn’t have to stop walking and never had to take my backpack off.

-One challenge was went it was around 40-50F and the wind was going from 0 to 30mph and the sun was playing hide and seek with the clouds.
+One challenge was when the temperature was between 40-50F and the wind was going from 0 to 30mph and the sun was playing hide and seek with the clouds.
 With no wind and sun strong I wrapped the Alpha Direct blanket around my waist.
 When the wind was blowing and the sun was blocked by clouds using the Alpha Direct blanket when carefully doubled over my sides and chest was comfortable.
 The constant reconfiguration was bothersome.
 In these conditions I tried using the poncho rather than the Alpha Direct blanket.
 That mostly worked, but sometimes was too warm.

 Experience Sleeping